-- 3. A pressure test of water and or sewer lines is required when any new installation or modification is made.
-The District must witness all pressure tests. - 4.
-All fixtures must be low flow and shall meet or exceed all State and Federal regulations. - 5.
+- 4. All fixtures must be low flow and shall meet or exceed all State and Federal regulations.
+The District must inspect all fixtures prior to the final County inspection.
+All pre-final inspections and testing must be complete and all fixtures must be set. - 5.
 Internal domestic water pressure must not exceed 60 psi at any fixture, a State of California requirement.
 The property owner must install a pressure-reducing valve if water pressure is greater than 60 psi.
 The District must verify water pressure prior to the final County inspection. - 6.
-(WATER ONLY) Backflow prevention devices are required on potentially hazardous water services.
+(WATER ONLY) Backflow prevention assemblies are required on potentially hazardous water services.
 The District will determine the need for backflow prevention assemblies during the plan check process.
 The applicant should get District approval for the location and model of backflow prevention assemblies if required.
 Each assembly must be tested and certified by a District-approved tester prior to the District Final.
 Note: Stop and waste valves shall not be installed underground.
 If installed, they must be located a minimum of 12" above grade or crawl space foundation spill rim.
-Frost-free yard hydrants shall have a District approved backflow prevention device installed and tested. - 7.
+Frost-free yard hydrants shall have a District approved backflow prevention assembly installed and tested. - 7.
 Drain lines from backflow assemblies or from glycol based heating systems are not to discharge to the sanitary sewer system. - 8.
-(WATER ONLY) Hydronic heaters, fire sprinklers, and irrigation systems that are connected to the potable water supply will need a Reduced Pressure Assembly (RP) installed on the feed line to them. - 9.
+(WATER ONLY) Hydronic heaters, fire sprinklers, and irrigation systems that are connected to the potable water supply will need an approved backflow prevention assembly installed on the feed line to them. - 9.
 (WATER ONLY) Water Heat Exchangers aka Indirect Water Heaters: For the protection of potential internal tank heating coil leakage, the District requires the use of a double-wall heat exchangers when the domestic water is heated by the hydronic heating equipment.
 An alternative requirement would be the installation of a Reduced Pressure Principle Backflow Prevention Assembly (RP) on the main domestic water line, prior to any tees. - 10.
-The District must inspect all fixtures prior to the final County inspection.
-All pre-final inspections and testing must be complete, all fixtures must be set and be low flow and internal domestic water pressure must be reduced to 60 psi (if necessary) prior to the TCPUD final inspection. - 11.
-Other conditions may be identified during the plan checking or inspection processes that must be satisfied prior to the District Final. - 12.
-All costs associated with the materials and construction of these facilities are the sole responsibility of the property owner. - 13.
-The property owner must comply with all District ordinances and is responsible for that compliance for all planning and work that engineers, contractors, sub-contractors, agents and consultants perform for them on and about their property. - 14.
+Other conditions may be identified during the plan checking or inspection processes that must be satisfied prior to the District Final. - 11.
+All costs associated with the materials and construction of these facilities are the sole responsibility of the property owner. - 12.
+The property owner must comply with all District ordinances and is responsible for that compliance for all planning and work that engineers, contractors, sub-contractors, agents and consultants perform for them on and about their property. - 13.
 (WATER ONLY) New construction billing for domestic water service shall start at the time of a successful trench / pressure test inspection.
-Fire service billing shall start at time of successful final inspection or conditional final agreement. - 15.
-(SEWER ONLY) New Construction Delay Start Billing for sanitary sewer service.
+Fire service billing shall start at time of final inspection or conditional final agreement. - 14.
+(SEWER ONLY) New construction delay start billing for sanitary sewer service.
 Billing will be delayed for two consecutive quarters after the quarter in which a successful trench inspection is completed.
 Teardown-rebuild remodels may also qualify for delay start billing.
 See attached table on page 9.
-No further billing delays or extensions will be offered.
+No further billing delays or extensions will be offered. - 15.
+Clearance from existing and proposed structures (including bear boxes, deck piers, retaining walls, building footings, etc.) shall be maintained from the water and/or sewer lines so as to not damage them.
+If the clearance is unknown or within two (2) feet, the District may require the existing sewer and/or water lines as well as the proposed structure to be identified and marked for a visual surface inspection prior to the placement of the structure.
+The District may also require an air test on the entire sewer line after construction to verify that the integrity of the pipe was not compromised during the placement of the structure.